For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 - Spouse and unmarried children (under 21) of a Singapore Citizen or PR (Family permanent resident scheme).

 - Aged parents of a Singapore Citizen (Parent permanent resident scheme).
+Parents of Permanent Residents are not eligible under this route.

-- Employment Pass, S Pass, PEP, or ONE Pass holders (minimum 6 months in Singapore)(Skilled workers permanent resident scheme).
+Some resources refer broadly to the ‘parent of a Singapore citizen or PR’, but in practice only parents of Singapore citizens are eligible under this category. - Employment Pass, S Pass, PEP, or ONE Pass holders (minimum 6 months in Singapore)(Skilled workers permanent resident scheme).

 How to Apply for Singapore PR: Step-by-Step Process